Geocodlea/nextjs-template/README.md

 Material-UI (MUI) is utilized for styling.
 It provides a wide range of pre-designed components and a global.module.css approach for managing styles, ensuring a consistent and attractive appearance for your application.

+### Custom Form Components for Formik and Yup Integration

+We've added custom TextField, Select, Checkbox, and File Uploader form components to simplify form management and validation with Formik and Yup.
+These components make it easy to handle form inputs and validation, ensuring a smooth user experience.

 ## Getting Started

 To get started with this Next.js boilerplate template, follow these steps: